-God intends for His Church - in the first century and in the 21st century - to live our lives in light of an overshadowing truth - Jesus is coming back!

-This is what the Paul and his first century pals believed.
-And this is what we should believe today.
+God intends for His Church - both in the first century and 21st century - to live in light of an overarching truth, Jesus is coming back!
+This is what Paul and his peers trusted in.
+This is what we should also believe.

 Once a little boy heard the grandfather clock malfunction.
 It chimed fifteen times.
 The boy shouted, "Mommy, mommy, it's later than it's ever been before."

-And that's certainly what we can say today!
+And that's certainly a truth we can say today!

-We see signs of the end times all around us... a proliferation of natural disasters, the rebirth of Israel, globalism, unity in Europe, hostility toward the Jews, a desire to build a third Temple in Jerusalem, etc. etc...
+We see signs of the end times all around us: a proliferation of natural disasters, the rebirth of Israel, globalism, Russian aggression, hostility toward Jews, a desire to build a third Temple in Jerusalem, etc. etc...

 But wherever we are on God's timeline, there's one certainty - it is later than it's ever been before.

-Time is running out if for no other reason than we're getting older.
 Our salvation is nearer than when we first believed.
-If you're going to make a splash for Jesus better start now!
+If you're going to make a splash for Jesus you had better start right now!
 Wait much longer and it'll be too late!